cryologger/glacier-velocity-tracker/README.md

 ![Image](https://github.com/adamgarbo/Cryologger_Glacier_Velocity_Measurement_System/blob/main/Images/DSC_6546.JPG)

 ## 1.0 Introduction
-The Cryologger glacier velocity tracker (GVT) is a low-cost, open-source multi-frequency GNSS receiver and data logger designed to measure the daily displacement and annual velocities of glaciers in the Canadian Arctic.
+The Cryologger glacier velocity tracker (GVT) is a low-cost, open-source, multi-frequency GNSS receiver and data logger designed to measure the daily displacement and annual velocities of glaciers in the Canadian Arctic.
 It is based on the u-blox ZED-F9P GNSS receiver and powered by the SparkFun MicroMod Artemis Processor and Data Logging Carrier Board.

 ## 2.0 Methods